ankitcs43/ankitcs43/README.md

 - 👋 Hi, I’m Ankit Kumar Aman.
 [B.TECH CSE '26, BHOPAL]
-- 👀 I’m interested in developing Websites and Web-apps using Javascript.
+- 👀 I’m interested in building Websites and Web-apps using Javascript.
 - 💞️ I’m looking to collaborate on exciting projects with fellow learners and industry professsionals.

 <!---